stylusmedicine/aws_species_identification/README.md

      chmod +x launch_instance.sh
      ./launch_instance.sh
      ```
    - The script will output the instance's public IP and provide the SSH command to connect.
+It will launch an r5.16xlarge instance with 500gb storage.

 2. **Configure the EC2 Instance:**
    - SSH into the EC2 instance using the provided command.